Crabman-DF-Mods/dwarfcrafted/README.md

 - __Melon Golems:__ magically animated snowmen with mysteriously never-rotting melons instead of heads.
 They toss snowballs and can spit watermelon seeds as a weapon.
 - __Moolips:__ a variant of moobloom with pink flowers instead.
 - __Cluckshrooms:__ underground-dwelling chickens with mushrooms sprouting from their bodies.
 They come in all the same variants as mooshrooms.
+- __Hyper Rabbits:__ a hyperactive species of rabbit with long whiskers, messy fur, and an unusual color scheme.
+[Inspired by official concept art that never made it into the actual game](https://minecraft.fandom.com/wiki/Minecraft_Earth:Hyper_Rabbit).

 ### Creatures from Minecraft Dungeons (including DLC)
 - __Tropical Slimes (Hidden Depths):__ cube-shaped chunks of living slime and water, with tropical fish swimming around in their watery layers.
 They live in oceans.